aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - now the system runs comfortably on one server, source code level decoupling is sifficient;
 - in a year, some components need to run in different processes;
 - in two years, the system need some components to run in separate services.

+One solution (popular at the moment) is to simply decouple at the service level by default.

+Problems with this approach:

+- it encourages coarse-grained decoupling; no matter, how "micro" the micro-services get, the decoupling is not likely to be fine-grained enough;
+- it is expensive, both in development time and in system resources; dealing with service boundaries where none are needed is a waste of memory, cycles, and effort (memory and cycles are cheap, but effort is not).

+It's wise to push decoupling to the point where a service can be formet, should it become necessary.
+But then to leave the components at the same address space as long as possible.
+This leaves the option for a service open.
+With this approach, initially the component are separated at the source code level.
+That may be good enough for the duration of the project's lifetime.
+If, however, development or deployment issues arise, driving some of the decoupling to a deployment level may be sufficient, at least for a while.
+As the development, deployment and operational issues increase, I carefully choose, which deployable units to turn into services, and gradually shift the system in that direction.
+Over time, the operational needs of the system may decline.
+What once required decoupling at the service level may now require only development- or deployment-level decoupling.

+A good architecture allows a system to be born as a monolith, deployed as a single file, but then to grow into a set of independently deployable units, and then all the way to independent services and / or micro-services.
+Later, as things change, it should allow for reversing that progression and sliding all the way back into a monolith.

+A good architecture protects the majority of the source code from those changes.
+It leaves the decoupling mode open as an option so that large deployments can use one mode, where as small deployment can use another.

+It is tricky.
+Switching between decoupling modes is not a trivial configuration (though sometimes it is).
+Decoupling mode is likely to change with time a good architect foresees and appropriately facilitates these changes.

+#### CONCLUSION

+No content.